CrowdStrike/aws-ssm-distributor/deployment-guides/published-distributor-package.md

 ## Create AWS Systems Manager Association

-The CrowdStrike sensor for windows and linux do not share the same release versions.
-Because of this there are two separate distributor packages.
-You will need to create an association for windows and an association for linux.
+Using state manager associations, we can create a single association that will install the sensor on all of our target instances.
+The association will use the AWS Systems Manager Distributor package to install the sensor.
+For more information on state manager, see the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-state-about.html).

+> **Note:** There are two distributor packages available because the falcon sensor for windows and linux have a different version number.
+You will be able to target a specific version for each OS in the association parameters.

 <details><summary>Using the AWS Console</summary>
 <p>

 1. In the AWS console, go to **AWS Systems Manager** > **Node Management** > **Distributor** > **Third Party**.
-2. Select the package for the operating system you want to deploy.
+2. Select either package.
     <details><summary>picture</summary>
     <p>